xtrawalo/WCC/README.md

 ## Why I built this
 This project is for #horizons program by hackclub.

-**The Goal:** making something fun for the World Cup and learn Firebase along the way.
+**The Goal:** To improve my front-end development skills by creating a pack-opening game related to the 2026 World Cup.

 ## Author